BurlingtonCodeAcademy/codelikethis/public/lessons/javascript_intro/common_operators.md

 Modifies an existing value
 MUTATES the value

-'=' sets the variable on the left equal to the value on the right '+=' adds the value to the right o the variable on the left '-=' subbtracts the value to the right from the variable on the left
+* '=' sets the variable on the left equal to the value on the right

+* '+=' adds the value to the right to the variable on the left

+* '-=' subtracts the value to the right from the variable on the left

 ```javascript
 let x = 7